 We all get persistent cysts or zits once in a while and when they finally bless you by bidding farewell, they always remember to leave a scab or mark behind.
 That’s a huge pain the ass, right?
 A scab makes it longer for a wound to heal.
+Sometimes it is even worse after having a child, that's why some mothers consider a mummy makeover after having a child.
 Here is a tip to preventing a scab from forming: apply petroleum jelly (make sure it won’t clog pores!) to keep the wound moist.
 But if you do seem to get a scab, fortunately, those self-conscious, “checking the mirror every ten seconds to see if it has faded” days are long gone in this era of concealers and foundations.
 So, let’s see how to cover up a scab in minutes and slay the day with full confidence!

 Choose the right concealer:

 Buy a good quality concealer that matches your skin tone and also make sure it is non-comedogenic.
 If it isn’t non-comedogenic, it will cause clogged pores which will result in breakouts!
 Yikes!
 You wouldn’t want that!

 If you have oily skin with enlarged pores, do not buy a creamy or stick concealer.
 They will clog the pores or leave a shiny film on the area.

 Gently rub a cotton ball that is soaked in rubbing alcohol on the scab and let the scab dry for a while.
 Now, to speed up the healing process, apply an antibacterial cream.
 It will also prep the scab for smooth application of makeup.
 You can also use a primer instead, just make sure it is prepared specially for acne-prone skin.

 Wash your hands to make sure they are completely clean.
 Dirty hands will only aggravate your breakouts.